Jason P. Schein

-Jason is the Founder and Executive Director of the Bighorn Basin Paleontological Institute.
+Jason is the Founding Executive Director of the Bighorn Basin Paleontological Institute.
 He also serves as a researcher and educator within the organization.

 Jason’s research interests are varied and include Mesozoic (primarily Cretaceous) vertebrate marine and terrestrial faunas and ecosystems, paleoecology, paleobiogeography, taphonomy, biostratigraphy, functional morphology, sedimentology, and general natural history.
 He has conducted paleontological field work in the southeastern U.S., Montana, Wyoming, and North & South Dakota, as well as Patagonian Argentina.
 He is the former co-founder and co-leader of the Bighorn Basin Dinosaur Project at the New Jersey State Museum.
 He has published almost thirty academic papers and abstracts on topics ranging from modern echinoderm remains to giant Late Cretaceous sauropod dinosaurs.